-Welcome to the New Boarding House; a community for day students and boarders in Years 10-13.
-Miss Tagoe is Houseparent, and along with the Assistant Houseparents Ms Blond and Mr Francois, and a whole team of staff, we will be on hand to provide you with support and guidance.
-We aim to ensure that all students have a secure, comfortable and 'homely' environment in which to grow, and we are committed to developing the social and emotional skills of all our students so that you can leave school as strong and confident individuals.
-We want to ensure that a balance is found between your music, studying and socialising, and will ensure an inclusive community on the basis on equality, trust and mutual respect.
+Welcome to the New Boarding House (NBH); a community for boarders and day students in Years 10 - 13.

+Ms Griggs is Houseparent, and along with the Assistant Houseparents, Ms Blond and Mr Cubarsi, Day Matron Mrs Mendes da Costa, plus a team of wonderful staff, we will be on hand to provide you with support and guidance throughout your time at Purcell.
+We aim to ensure that all students have a secure, comfortable, and welcoming environment in which to grow, and we are committed to developing the social and emotional skills of all our students.
+We want each student to leave NBH as a strong and confident individual, ready to take on the world.
+Our goal is to ensure that you find a balance between your music, studying and socialising, and to create a house which is inclusive for all students based on mutual respect, trust and kindness.